 "I don't think it's ever a happy ending when children experience any kind of abuse in their family home, no matter what kind it is."
-We all know of cases where we believe that something is happening, but we cannot prove it, and it breaks our heart.
-If you have to prove it beyond a reasonable doubt, you bet it makes it harder."

-Alicia Henderson, chief deputy, juvenile divison, Lancaster County Attorney's office oining a tribe at any time to file an ICWA challenge is allowed in the law.
+- Alicia Henderson, chief deputy, juvenile divison, Lancaster County Attorney's office oining a tribe at any time to file an ICWA challenge is allowed in the law.
 Getting out of a tribe to avoid being subject to the law is not so simple.

-An Oklahoma father was in iail when the state took custody of his two-year-old daughter because of neglect and exposure to substance abuse in May 2013.
+An Oklahoma father was in jail when the state took custody of his two-year-old daughter because of neglect and exposure to substance abuse in May 2013.
 The father was a member of the Cherokee Nation, but objected when the tribe tried to have the girl removed from a non-Indian foster home for placement with an Indian family.
 She is less than 1 percent Cherokee and had no other connection to the tribe.